Patient reported outcome measure tracking

 Post the creation of the personas, and user interviews, I lead a mapping exercise with our stakeholders to visualize the key points and interactions between the users and the future system.

-As the engineering team would be an overseas org, who would not be part of the initial design work, I created concrete context scenarios that could be turned into Epics and then User Stories to guide the engineering build.
+As the engineering team would be an overseas contractor, who would not be part of the initial design work, I created concrete context scenarios that could be turned into epics and then user stories to guide the engineering build.

 For this project I used a design process that employed short sprints of design work followed by user testing that validated the new concepts.
 Because this tool was designed to be used by physical therapists, I needed to gather a large enough panel of users to able to test each concept with at least 5 people, all on short notice.
 The panel was built among 10 different clinics spread out across the US.
 I conducted six rounds of concepting, testing, adjusting, and retesting.